tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/操作指南/监控告警/配置告警_intl_en.md

 Tencent Cloud provides the Cloud Monitor service for all users by default; therefore, you do not need to manually activate it.
 Cloud Monitor will start collecting monitoring data only after a Tencent Cloud product is used.

 CKafka allows you to monitor the resources created under your account, including instances, topics, and consumer groups, so that you can keep track of the status of your resources in real time.
 You can configure alarm rules for monitoring metrics.
-When a monitoring metric reaches the set alarm threshold, Cloud Monitor will notify you via email, SMS, WeChat, phone, etc., to help you deal with exceptions in time.
+When a monitoring metric reaches the set alarm threshold, Cloud Monitor will notify you of exceptions in time via email, SMS, WeChat, phone, etc.

 ## Directions
 ### Configuring alarm policy